27 Different Types of Flies in Wisconsin

 When the mouse passes by and sniffs around, it picks up an egg in its mouth or nose.
 The egg goes to the animal’s exterior body, beneath the skin, and now it is within.

-The most frequent landing spots are the stomach, legs, and back.
-There, the egg grows, and the animal develops a swelling that resembles a tumor.
+The egg grows there, and the animal develops a swelling resembling a tumor.
 A warble is the name of this growth.

 Lastly, on our list, Moth flies, often known as “drain flies” or “filter flies,” are a rare problem in houses, most frequently found in and near sink and bathtub drains.